Fremantle Stuff > West End >

 Mason's Building, at one time a Commonwealth Bank building, 1908, 66-70 High St

-ANZ Bank building, 86 formerly 84 High St, 1930, formerly the Union Bank of Australia.
+ANZ Bank building, 86 formerly 84 High Street, 1930, originally the Union Bank of Australia.
 Architects: Hobbs, Smith and Forbes (1929), Summerhayes and Associates (1959), Forbes & Fitzhardinge (1960).
 Builder: R.V.
 Ritchie (1929), A.H.
 Thompson (1959).
 By 1928 there were four shops on this site.
 The Union Bank of Australia Ltd purchased the property and commissioned the building in 1929. lnitially, besides the bank, other tenants included a wool company, a hairdresser, a medical practitioner, a dentist and solicitors.
 Renovations were carried out in 1959 and 1969.
 The property was transferred to the Australia and New Zealand Bank Ltd (ANZ) which continued to operate a branch there until 1990.
 The bank, on moving to new premises in 1991, sold the property.
 It was used briefly by a ‘market’ selling handmade knick-knacks and keepsakes.
 The new owners were granted approval to convert the premises to a restaurant.
 However, in 2005, they were vacant.
 Since 2005 there have been various tenants.
-2018: World of Renovation.
+In 2018: World of Renovation.
 In 2021 the building still has that name and is occupied by more than twenty renovation, building, and home-design businesses, including Barefoot Renovations and Bauen Projects, with a display room, design studio, a range of products, a cafe in the rear courtyard - and the space is available for functions.

-Currently the local police station, (until the new one is built in South Terrace on the former Barracks site), 88 High St was previously a branch of the National Australia bank.
+Temporarily the local police station, (until the new one is built in South Terrace on the former Barracks site), 88 High St was previously a branch of the National Australia bank.